saintsal/acceleratordesign/manuscript/chapter1.md

 - They support early stage companies

-- They select startups that have similar goals
+- They limit support to startups that have similar goals

 - They structure group support according to those goals, creating a common pool of resources